SalishSeaCast/docs/code-notes/nemo_3.4_westgrid.rst

 -------------------------------

 * make sure your shell is bash (echo $SHELL), if its not, write to Westgrid support and get it changed.
-* load the following modules (good idea to put these in your .bashrc file so you don't have to do it each time)
+* load the following modules (just putting these in my .bashrc file didn't work for me.)

 .. code-block:: bash

      module load compiler/intel/12.1
      module load library/intelmpi/4.0.3.008
      module load library/netcdf/4.1.3
+     module load library/szip/2.1

 Getting the Code
 ----------------